Richmond Shipyards: Kaiser Richmond No. 2 Yard

 Kaiser Richmond No. 2 Yard started as a joint project of Kaiser Permanente Metals Corporation and Todd Shipyards Corporation.
 Construction of its first Liberty Ship at the site started in September 1941.
 Permanente Metals was a subcontractor building many of the pre-fabricated parts of the ships.
 Kaiser purchased Todd's interest in the yard in 1942 and renamed it Kaiser Richmond No. 2 Yard.
 The yard started by working 6 keels at a time and at its peak was working on 12 keels a day.
 Most ships being built in under 30 days.
-The yard was built starting in 1941 and closed at the end of the war in 1945, no traces of yard No. 2 remains.
+The yard was built starting in 1941 and closed at the end of the war in 1945, no traces of yard No. 2 remain.
 The yard was at 1923 Esplanade Drive, Richmond.
 The site is now the north side of the Inner Harbour Basin, in the Richmond Marina Bay, at Marina Bay Park.
 At the park is the Rosie the Riveter Memorial.
 GPS site is 37.915315°N 122.349372°W.

 Built at Kaiser Richmond No. 2 Yard: